 These high-tech cameras (which were originally designed and used by the military to track missiles) capture 25 frames per second, with six in total usually positioned to cover all the action at any given NBA game.
 The cameras and analytics system have given NBA teams new and unique insight into a treasure trove of data that has helped them supercharge performance.

-Virtual Reality is being used both on and off the field to help improve player performance and give fans a better viewing experience.
+The benefits of virtual reality are being put on display, and being used both on and off the field to help improve player performance and give fans a better viewing experience.
 From a player perspective, imagine a quarterback that practices his passing in a virtual space that looks and feels like a holodeck version of Madden Football.
 Coaches (and quarterbacks) don’t have to worry about injuries and they can review the data captured to refine the players training.

 From a fan perspective, VR will get you closer to the game, and even on the field.
 FOX Sports partnered with NextVR to broadcast live sporting events using VR technology, and with ticket prices still headed toward the stratosphere, VR might be the best (and most affordable) way to enjoy a game in the future.